These landscape ‘photos’ were generated by an AI

 This landscape doesn’t really exist.
 Stability AI, generated by Aurel Manea

 However, unlike DALL-E 2, Stability Diffusion has limited content filters.
-That’s partly why it is able to create such realistic scenes, but it also raises a few troubling concerns.
+That’s partly why is able to create such realistic scenes, but it also raises a few troubling concerns.

 How do these AIs work?

-Most of the text-to-image generation AIs that are popular at the moment, like DALL-E 2, Google’s Imagen, and even TikTok’s AI Greenscreen feature, are based on the same underlying technique: diffusion models.
+Most of the text-to-image generation AIs that are popular at the moment, like DALL-E 2, Google’s Imagen, and even TikTok’s AI Greenscreen feature, are based on the underlying technique: diffusion models.
 The deep-down mathematics are complicated, but the general is pretty simple.

 Diffusion models work by tapping huge databases of images paired with text descriptions.
 Stable Diffusion, for example, uses more than five billion image-text pairs from the LAOIN-5B database.
 When given a prompt, the models start with a of random noise and gradually edit it until it begins to resemble the written target.
 The random nature of the initial noise is part of what allows each to generate multiple results for the same prompt.

 In other words, every pixel in an image created by one of these models is original.
 They’re not copying and pasting random parts of different images in a database to generate something, but subtly shaping random noise to resemble a target prompt.
-This is why so many objects often appear swirly or slightly misshapen—even Van Gogh-esque.
+This is why so many often appear swirly or slightly misshapen—even Van Gogh-esque.

 The problem with no filters